logzio/community/conduct-and-terms/README.md

-# Code of Conduct, Terms, and all that necesary stuff
+# Logz.io Community Code of Conduct, Terms, and all that necesary stuff

 ## Code of Conduct